aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

 The identity of all the participants will be verified prior to the AIT1 lottery event.
 You may not be qualified to participate, and some participants may not be eligible for token-based rewards.
 See below for a quick summary.
 See the latest update in this [Aptos blog post](https://medium.com/aptoslabs/aptos-incentivized-testnet-update-abcfcd94d54c).

-**Participation**
+Participation

-- If you are on a sanctions or other screening list from the US, EU, UN and certain other countries, then **you cannot participate**.
+- If you are on a sanctions or other screening list from the US, EU, UN and certain other countries, then you cannot participate.
-- If you are a citizen or resident of Cuba, Democratic People’s Republic of Korea, the Crimea, Donetsk, and Luhansk regions, Iran, or Syria, then **you cannot participate**.
+- If you are a citizen or resident of Cuba, Democratic People’s Republic of Korea, the Crimea, Donetsk, and Luhansk regions, Iran, or Syria, then you cannot participate.

-**Rewards**
+Rewards

-- **U.S. participants**: Because of regulatory considerations, participants who are either citizens of the U.S., or who are residents in the United States are **not eligible** for the token-based rewards.
+- U.S. participants: Because of regulatory considerations, participants who are either citizens of the U.S., or who are residents in the United States are not eligible for the token-based rewards.
 We are looking into non-token awards but there is no guarantee that any such rewards will be available to US participants.

 ## App and Move development

-## How do you generate FT and NFT tokens without issuing modules using “token.move” with Aptos Framework?
+### How do you generate FT and NFT tokens without issuing modules using “token.move” with Aptos Framework?
-## How do you ensure data security and token control.
+### How do you ensure data security and token control.
 What are the pros on the Aptos side of publishing a token without a module (smart contract) that it is designed differently from languages such as Solidity, Cairo, Sway?

 * You can call the entry functions of token.move (such as [https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move#L338-L395](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move#L338-L395) ) directly via the fullnode API by signing+submitting a transaction using any of our supported SDKs (more to come) or via the `aptos cli`.
 This allows you to create tokens without writing any Move code.
 * There are several benefits to issuing tokens using `token.move` instead of redeploying your own contract code every time, for example: